thrishapraveen/cse15l-lab-reports/lab1.md

 QUESTION: IS THIS THE RIGHT WAY TO EXPLAIN THE OUTPUT?

-Error: The command `cd` requires a path to a directory as an argument, but here the argument `messages` is a path to a file, which causes an error.
+Error: The command `cd` requires a path to a directory as an argument, but here the argument `en-us.txt` is a path to a file, which causes an error.

 ## command `ls`
 1. An example of using the command with no arguments:![Image](cd_Example1.png)